-Complaints alleging discrimination or harassment based on a person's actual or perceived gender identity or expression are to be taken seriously and handled in the same manner as other discrimination and/or harassment complaints.
+Complaints alleging discrimination or harassment based on a person's actual or perceived gender identity or expression are to be taken seriously and handled in the same manner as other discrimination and harassment complaints.
 This includes investigating the incident and taking age and developmentally-appropriate corrective action.
+Anyone may file a complaint alleging a violation of Policy 3213.
 Complaints of discrimination based on gender identity or expression will follow the complaint process outlined in the district's Nondiscrimination Procedure 3210P.